Lolita: Publication and reception

 Nabokov finished Lolita on 6 December 1953, five years after starting it.
 Because of its subject matter, Nabokov intended to publish it pseudonymously (although the anagrammatic character Vivian Darkbloom would tip off the alert reader).
 The manuscript was turned down, with more or less regret, by Viking, Simon & Schuster, New Directions, Farrar, Straus, and Doubleday.
 After these refusals and warnings, he finally resorted to publication in France.
 Via his translator Doussia Ergaz, it reached Maurice Girodias of Olympia Press, "three-quarters of [whose] list was pornographic trash".
 Underinformed about Olympia, overlooking hints of Girodias's approval of the conduct of a protagonist Girodias presumed was based on the author, and despite warnings from Morris Bishop, his friend at Cornell, Nabokov signed a contract with Olympia Press for publication of the book, to come out under his own name.

 Lolita was published in September 1955, as a pair of green paperbacks "swarming with typographical errors".
 Although the first printing of 5,000 copies sold out, there were no substantial reviews.
 Eventually, at the very end of 1955, Graham Greene, in the London Sunday Times, called it one of the three best books of 1955.
 This statement provoked a response from the London Sunday Express, whose editor John Gordon called it "the filthiest book I have ever read" and "sheer unrestrained pornography".
 British Customs officers were then instructed by the Home Office to seize all copies entering the United Kingdom.
 In December 1956, France followed suit, and the Minister of the Interior banned Lolita; the ban lasted for two years.
 Its eventual British publication by Weidenfeld & Nicolson in London in 1959 was controversial enough to contribute to the end of the political career of the Conservative member of parliament Nigel Nicolson, one of the company's partners.

 The novel then appeared in Danish and Dutch translations.
 Two editions of a Swedish translation were withdrawn at the author's request.

 Despite initial trepidation, there was no official response in the U.S., and the first American edition was issued by G. P. Putnam's Sons in August 1958.
 The book was into a third printing within days and became the first since Gone with the Wind to sell 100,000 copies in its first three weeks.
 A month after publication in the U.S. the Cincinnati Public Library banned the book for "the theme of perversion."
 Orville Prescott, the influential book reviewer of the New York Times, greatly disliked the book, describing it as "dull, dull, dull in a pretentious, florid and archly fatuous fashion".
 This review failed to influence the book's sales and it is estimated that Lolita had sold 50 million copies by 2005.

 Lolita was later translated into Russian by Nabokov himself and published in New York City in 1967 by Phaedra Publishers.
+The Russian Lolita contains Nabokov’s only known published instance of poetry self-translated from English into Russian.